 A year or two later, I decided it would be a good idea to read "The Exorcist".
 My mother did not agree.
 She forbid it.
 You will not read that book and you will not bring that book into this house.
 The foot had spoken.
 Except my 12 year old self thought I was a little smarter than the owner of the foot and I knew what was good for me better than she did.
 Ahem.
 So a battered paperback copy was sneakily transported from a friends home to their bookbag to my bookbag.
 And I read it cover to cover.
 And I didn't sleep properly for 2 weeks.
 My mother, for the first time in my life, locked her bedroom door.
 No crying to her and interrupting her sleep because I thought I knew better.
 Worst punishment ever.

 When I was 9 - 9, folks - making my sister, if you're following along - 7! - My parents, along with my aunt and uncle and 2 cousins all loaded into my uncle's Dodge Charger and headed to the drive-in.
 Ok, first off, do the math, that's 4 adults and 4 kids in a Charger similar to this one.
 The grown-ups wanted to see Play it Again Sam.
 And really, what 9 year old isn't a big Woody Alan fan, eh?
 So, ok, not necessarily an appropriate choice, but whatever.
+An outing is an outing.
 We unloaded the lawn chairs and the kids set them up in the parking space next to the car.
 Can you say white trash?
 I thought you could.
 Now anyone who remembers drive-ins also remembers, no doubt, that they were always double features.
 On this particular night, the second film was (the not yet cult classic) Let's Scare Jessica to Death.
 Also, please recall, that in those days you didn't listen to the movie through your car stereo - you listened to it through little speakers that you attached to your window.
 Well, at a particularly scary moment in the movie, I panicked.
 I wanted my mom.
 I screamed and ran for the car.
 Except I was disoriented and I ran for the wrong car, knocking their speaker out of their window at a particularly tense point in the movie and causing them to scream.
 At this point my mother is screaming, too, because she realizes it's me causing all this ruckus.
 So I'm screaming, man in the car is screaming and Mom is screaming.
 This disruption to the movie causes all the cars around us to start blowing their horns and - well - yelling more than screaming.
+It was - memorable.